gojimmypi/ulx3s-examples/nanoFramework/README.md

+# Requirements

+Visual Studio 2017 or 2019 with nanoFramework extension Python
+ULX3S (or any ESP32 WROOM device)

 # Programming the ULX3S ESP32 using C# in Visual Studio

 In order to program the ESP32 on the ULX3S, the [PassThru FPGA](../passthru/README.md) code needs to first be loaded.